shiv4ngi/shiv4ngi/README.md

 ### Some Highlights
 **Har Ghar Tiranga** – Har Ghar Tiranga digital programme in collaboration with the Ministry of Culture,GOI.I developed [Har Ghar Tiranga](harghartiranga.com) using React JS for the frontend and Firestore for the backend, incorporating cloud functions to efficiently manage over **10 crore users*** on the website.

 **Pradhanmantri Sangrahalaya** – The Pradhanmantri Sangrahalaya is a museum dedicated to the Prime Ministers of India.
-I developed multiple software solutions using React JS,like: Touchwall and Kiosks all integrated with the internal Museum Management System (MMS) that operates over TCP and UDP protocols.
+I developed multiple software solutions using React JS,like: Touchwall and Kiosks all integrated with the internal Museum Management System (MMS).

 **Mera gaon meri dharohar** - [Mera Gaon Meri Dharohar](https://mgmd.gov.in) This website documents India’s cultural heritage by showcasing data from **6 lakhs** villages all across country